EjabberdUpgrade/kafka-admin-tool/README.md

 number, we will be using [semantic versioning](http://semver.org/) of the form MAJOR.MINOR.PATCH

 1. Install the [Play Framework v2.0.4](http://www.playframework.com/download)
-2. Clone the repo:$ git clone git@github.com:netossd/KafkaWebConsole.git KafkaWebConsole
+2. Clone the repo:$ git clone git@github.com:Comcast/kafka-admin-tool.git kafka-admin-tool
-3. Change directories into the project home: $ cd KafkaWebConsole
+3. Change directories into the project home: $ cd kafka-admin-tool
 4. Switch to development branch:$ git checkout develop
 5. Start play console:$ play
 6. Run the application (it will start on localhost:9000 by default):$ run